zecure/shadowd.zecure.org/content/overview/shadowd.md

     cd packaging/docker/compose
     sudo ./shadowdctl up -d

-Wait until the shadowd_ui container is started (15-30 seconds) and add a user account.
+Wait until the `shadowd_ui` container is ready.
+On the first start this takes about 15-30 seconds since the database has to be initialized.
+Once the initialization is done you have to add a user account for the web interface.

     sudo ./shadowdctl exec web php app/console swd:register --admin --name=arg (--email=arg)